 45) Tennessee Titans

 Nashville loves its sports!
 If you haven’t been to a Titans game you are missing out.
 Tailgating at Nissan Stadium is a blast, and the Titans are set to have a great season.
-The Titans have had some great seasons, and attending a game is more fun than should be allowed.
+The Titans always show up to play hard, and attending a game is more fun than should be allowed.
 Head out to Nissan Stadium and fire up the grill!

 Treasure Hunting at its finest.
 McKay’s used Books in Nashville is a unique shopping experience.
 Everything in the store is previously owned by customers like you.
 It is a great place to find books, video games, movies, and music.
 Looking to get rid of some of the same things?
 McKay’s offers cash or store credit for your used stuff!
 Be sure to check their website for information on how selling your used items works.